What's Driving Down Oil Prices?

 The first myth we will go over is “Myth #1: Weekly DOE inventories data has looked bearish this year helping drive oil prices lower.”

 In its report, Raymond James noted that the analyst team has spent a “considerable amount of time on the road visiting energy investors over the past month.”
 Their biggest takeaway was that investor perception of US oil inventory was bearish.
-The team noted that OPEC’s ramp in exports leading up to the January start date had clouded investor’s perception of US storage as the chart below illustrates that investors should really be paying attention to storage changes starting in March:
+The team noted that OPEC’s ramp in exports leading up to the January start date had clouded investors’ perception of US storage as the chart below illustrates that investors should really be paying attention to storage changes starting in March:

 The firm notes that if we include the storage draw from the US Strategic Petroleum Reserve over the last four months, US crude inventories have actually declined by about 300k b/d.